Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Introduction and main results

 \section{Introduction and main results}

-A \emph{cluster modular group}, defined in ~\cite{FG09}, is a discrete group $\Gamma_{|\bi|}$ associated with a combinatorial data $\bi$ called a \emph{seed}.
-An element of a cluster modular group is a finite sequence of \emph{seed permutations} and \emph{mutations}, which preserve the \emph{exchange matrix} and induce a pair of non-trivial \emph{cluster transformations}.
+A \emph{cluster modular group}, defined in~\cite{FG09}, is a group $\Gamma_{|\bi|}$ associated with a combinatorial data $\bi$ called a \emph{seed}.
+An element of the cluster modular group is a finite sequence of \emph{seed permutations} and \emph{mutations} which preserve the \emph{exchange matrix}, and two such sequences are identified if they induce the same pair of \emph{cluster transformations}.
 The cluster modular group acts on the \emph{cluster modular complex} $\M_{|\bi|}$.
-The quotient $\M_{|\bi|}/\Gamma_{|\bi|}$ is called the \emph{modular orbifold}, which is a combinatorial generalization of the moduli space of Riemann surfaces.
-Indeed, the modular orbifold coincides with the latter space when the seed is associated with an ideal triangulation of a closed surface with one puncture ~\cite{Penner}.
-This relation justifies the study of the $\Gamma_{|\bi|}$-action on the cluster modular complex.
-It can be thought as a study of \emph{higher moduli spaces} in the context of \emph{higher \Teich theory} ~\cite{FG06}.
+The quotient $\M_{|\bi|}/\Gamma_{|\bi|}$ is called the \emph{modular orbifold}, which can be considered as a combinatorial generalization of the moduli space of Riemann surfaces.
+Indeed, the modular orbifold coincides with the latter space when the seed is associated with an ideal triangulation of a closed surface with one puncture~\cite{Penner}.
+Therefore the structure of the cluster modular orbifold is of great interst, especially in the context of the \emph{higher Teichm\"uller theory}~\cite{FG06}.
+For example, a fundamental problem is to compute the rational cohomology groups of the modular orbifold, which coincide with those of its orbifold fundamental group.
+A presentation of the cluster modular group will provide useful information for the latter.

+Once trying to find a presentation of the cluster modular group, one immediately encounters the difficulty which arises from the fact that a complete list of relations among the cluster transformations is not known in general.
+In simple cases they are exhaused by \emph{standard $(h+2)$-gon relations}~\cite{FG08} such as the involutivity and the \emph{pentagon relation}, while there are ``non-standard'' relations in general, even for those associated with marked surfaces \cite{FST08}.
+A nice survey on this problem is found in~\cite{Kim-Yamazaki}: not only an annoying thing is this, but also related to certain ``dualities'' between supersymmetric gauge theories.